Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Numerical Analysis

 \subsection{Analysis of target enumeration}

 The numerical properties of Theorem \ref{theoretical_target_enumeration_theorem}, as a point estimator for target enumeration in discrete sensor fields, depend entirely on the magnitude, shape, and distribution of the targets, as well as the setup of the sensor field.
 For example, the smaller the targets, the less likely a tangency is to occur for a given sensor field size.
 We first consider tiny targets, smaller than the individual sensor size.
 Given a large sensor field, the probability that two of these tiny targets will appear tangent and cause an error is much smaller than when large disks are being placed on a sensor field of the same size, as each large disk has a large perimeter to which another target can come in contact.
 Noncircular objects have their own sets of problems.
 Imagine, for instance, a star-shaped target and a disk-shaped target of similar magnitude: the disk has far less perimeter, and cannot interact with other disks in the way a star could interact with other stars.
 Moreover, the more uniformly spread out our targets, the less likely an error is to occur, in contrast to all the targets being concentrated in a single part of our sensor region $\Omega$.
-So, for our analysis we will impose a few constraints: \begin{enumerate} \item There are $n$ targets, each of which are disks of the \emph{same} integer radius $r\leq7$. \item Targets are discretely placed with integer center coordinates. \item The equation for the discrete disks which will approximate our targets is $x^2+y^2 < r^2$ and not $x^2 + y^2 \leq r^2$ as the latter formulation introduces extraneous features into the discrete disks (see figure \ref{equation_comparison}). \item Sensor field region is rectangular, $l \times w$, and the sensor field is made up of a regular grid of $l \cdot w$ sensors, each having a size of $1 \times 1$.
-The union of the sensors gives us the complete sensor field. \item Targets' centers are uniformly distributed over our region. \item To prevent edge effects, targets' centers are kept a minimum of $r$~units away from edge. \end{enumerate}
+So, for our analysis we will work under a few assumptions: \begin{enumerate} \item The sensor field is a rectangular region, of height $x$ and width $y$.
+The sensor field is made up of a regular grid of $x y$ sensors, each having a size of $1 \times 1$.
+The union of the sensors gives us the complete sensor field. \item There are $n$ targets, each of which are open disks of the \emph{same} integer radius $r\leq7$.
+We avoid the use of closed disks because they produce extraneous features when they are discretized, and these features introduce new errors into the Euler characteristic integral (see Figure \ref{equation_comparison}). \item Targets are discretely placed with integer center coordinates. \item Targets' centers are uniformly distributed over our region. \item If a disk doesn't land entirely in the sensor field, this is called an \emph{edge effect}.
+To prevent edge effects, targets' centers are kept a minimum of $r$~units away from the edge. \end{enumerate}

 For a detailed analysis of discrete integer radius circles with integer centers (known as \emph{Freeman digitizations}) see \cite{kulpa79}.